G-reasoner: Foundation Models for Unified Reasoning over Graph-structured Knowledge: Datasets Details

 \begin{itemize} \item \textbf{HotpotQA} \citep{yang2018hotpotqa} is a multi-hop QA dataset that requires reasoning over multiple documents to answer questions.
 The dataset consists of 97k question-answer pairs, where each question is associated with up to 2 supporting and several distracting documents.
 The questions are designed to be answerable using multiple pieces of information from the supporting documents. \item \textbf{MuSiQue} \citep{trivedi2022musique} is a challenging multi-hop QA dataset with 25k 2-4 hop questions.
 It requires coherent multi-step reasoning to answer questions that span multiple documents. \item \textbf{2WikiMultiHopQA (2Wiki)} \citep{ho2020constructing} is a multi-hop QA dataset that requires reasoning over multiple Wikipedia articles to answer questions.
 The dataset consists of 192k questions, which are designed to be answerable using information from 2 or 4 articles. \item \textbf{G-bench (Novel) \& G-bench (Medical)} \citep{xiang2025use} are two domain-specific datasets that are specially designed to evaluate GraphRAG models on both hierarchical knowledge retrieval and deep contextual reasoning.
 They feature comprehensive datasets with tasks of increasing difficulty, covering fact retrieval, complex reasoning, contextual summarization, and creative generation.
 G-bench (Medical) collects both domain data from NCCN medical guidelines to provide dense conceptual relationships (e.g., treatment protocols linking symptoms, drugs, and outcomes).
 G-bench (Novel) collects novels from Gutenberg library to simulate real-world documents with implicit, non-linear narratives. \item \textbf{G-bench (CS)} \citep{xiao2025graphrag} is a dataset that focuses on college-level, domain-specific questions that demand multi-hop reasoning.
 G-bench (CS) provides comprehensive assessment across the entire GraphRAG pipeline, knowledge retrieval, answer generation, and logical coherence of the reasoning process.
 It contains 1018 questions in 5 question types spanning 16 topics and a corpus of 7 million words from 20 computer science (CS) textbooks. \end{itemize}

-In experiments, for multi-hop QA datasets, we adhere existing methods \citep{jimenez2024hipporag,luo2025gfm} to use the same 1,000 samples from each validation set to avoid data leakage.
-We merge the candidate passages as the document corpus for graph construction.
-For G-bench datasets, we follow \citep{xiang2025use,xiao2025graphrag} to use the provided test sets and document corpus for evaluation.
+\RE{In experiments, for multi-hop QA datasets, we adhere existing methods \citep{jimenez2024hipporag,luo2025gfm} to use the same 1,000 samples from each validation set to avoid data leakage.
+We merge the supporting and distractor passages as the document corpus for graph construction and retrieval.
+This setup allows us to evaluate the model's ability to retrieve relevant information from a challenging yet controlled environment, reflecting practical scenarios where the model must discern relevant knowledge from a large pool of documents.} For G-bench datasets, we follow \citep{xiang2025use,xiao2025graphrag} to use the provided test sets and document corpus for evaluation.
 The statistics of the datasets are summarized in \Cref{tab:test_datasets}.